 Your application may take up to twelve months to process from the date we receive your form.

 Application and guide for naturalisation as British Citizen: Form AN on the GOV.UK website.

 Cost of naturalisation

 You can see how much naturalisation costs on the immigration and nationality fees page.

 Registration is where someone can gain British citizenship, or other British nationality status.

-Registration is only available to people who already have specific connections to the United Kingdom or Islands, the British overseas territories, or Hong Kong.
+It is only available if you have connections to the UK or Islands, the British Overseas Territories, or Hong Kong.

 Apply for registration

-Your application may take up to three months from the date we receive your completed form.
+Your application may take up to six months to process from the date we receive your form and payment.